 - Consider remapping the range through a Function if required: a Slider from 0.125 to 0.357 doesn't make any sense, you can easily remap this with a Linear Interpolation and have the UI element utilize a 0 to 1 range.

-Controlling the resolution of a Substance Graph can be confusing, so proper care is required to do this correctly.
+Controlling the resolution of a Substance compositing graph can be confusing, so proper care is required to do this correctly.
 Making mistakes can lead to severly impacted peformance, or low-quality, unuseable results.